Browser does not support script.

 You can request a review up to 2 weeks (excluding bank holidays and University closures) after you have received your appeal decision.

-The Registry will check that your request for a review meets the same eligibility test as set out above for your original appeal.
+The Regulations and Compliance team will check that your request for a review meets the same eligibility test as set out above for your original appeal.

 If your request for a review does not meet all the criteria, we will not consider it and we will write to you explaining the reason why.
 This decision will be reviewed by a senior manager in your School.